selectize/selectize.js/docs/usage.md

 	</tr>
 	<tr>
 		<td valign="top"><code>score(search)</code></td>
 		<td valign="top">Overrides the scoring function used to sort available options.
-The provided function should return a number greater than or equal to zero to represent the "score" of the item.
+The provided function should return a <strong>function</strong> that returns a number greater than or equal to zero to represent the "score" of an item (the function's first argument).
 If 0, the option is declared not a match.
-The "search" argument is a <a href="#search">Search</a> object.</td>
+The "search" argument is a <a href="#search">Search</a> object.
+For an example, see the <a href="https://github.com/brianreavis/selectize.js/blob/master/examples/github.html">"GitHub" example</a>.</td>
 		<td valign="top"><code>function</code></td>
 	</tr>
 	<tr>